turingschool/curriculum/source/projects/feed_engine/feed_engine_concepts.markdown

 Hot Streak allows you to aggregate those datapoints in one place.

-#### GitHub Integration
+### GitHub Integration

 Connect your GitHub account and Hot Streak will monitor your commits.
 Of course it'll display your current streak, just like GitHub does itself.

 But, with Hot Streak, you can also set reminders and thresholds.
 Say it's not enough for you just to have "activity", you want to hit at least three commits per day.
 Hot Streak lets you set that threshold.

 Or, say it's 9pm and you haven't had any activity that day.
-Hot Streak will send you a text reminder every 20 minutes until you fulfill the goal or dismiss the reminder.
+Hot Streak will send you an SMS reminder every 20 minutes until you fulfill the goal or dismiss the reminder.

-#### FitBit/RunKeeper Integration
+### FitBit/RunKeeper Integration

 Set a daily exercise goal, and Hot Streak will chart your achievement.
 And, just like with GitHub, it'll send you reminders at specified times if your streak is in danger.